GenesisFR/HowToBecomeGoodAtShooters/README.md

 - double tapping the button will quickly shoot it with perfect accuracy (can be done from cover)
 - explodes on impact when hitting drones
 - not detonating a Burn/EMP sticky on a target will automatically reapply the corresponding status effect upon expiration provided that the status effect expires before the sticky duration (subsequent statuses will be about 33% shorter than the previous status, based on the initial status duration)
-- when you're standing or on the move, aiming with your weapon prior to double-tapping it will make it easier to line up your shot
+- when you're standing or on the move, aiming with your weapon before double tapping it will make it easier to line up your shot
 - you can proc In Sync by shooting it at a distance further than 100m (like the sky)
 ##### Burn
 - targets won't burn immediately on impact so you should wait one second before detonating it when using Eclipse